ismailnguyen/Baby-GLT/docs/Baby-GLT.md

 we used this componants :
 ![hardware](../img/Fritzing.png)

-We have use a LED ,Laser and a sensor for detect the laser light.
+We have use a LED ,Laser and a sensor for detect the laser light, and img.

 We have connect the componants like this :